 Heterosexual male, dwelling in the exurbs of Central Texas.
-Software artisan.
+Professional software artisan.
 Xenophile.
 Hobbyist electronic musician and guitar builder.
-Dabbler in the visual arts.
 Devotee of the sport of dog agility.
 Hats, musical instruments, dogs, books, and magazines tend to accumulate around me.

 Artist Lisa Park’s performative piece Eunoia uses an EEG sensor and her brain to interact with dishes of water.

 Actually, it’s cooler than that - The EEG sensor is connected to realtime software that does A/D conversion to sound waves.
 These are fed to five 15” speakers, and the water pans sit on top of the speakers.
 I’d kill to see this live.